 If you study late or leave evening classes, it is a good idea to walk with friends and classmates.
 There is always more safety in groups than a single person walking at night alone.
-If you feel uncomfortable and would like an escort to your vehicle or dorm room, please feel free to contact your faculty member, the Campus Director, or, in Elko, the Security Department.
-If you are have concerns about a single person, please contact the Campus Director, Safety and Security Director, or Vice President for Student Services to discuss the situation.
+If you feel uncomfortable and would like an escort to your vehicle or dorm room, please feel free to contact your faculty member, the Center Director, or, in Elko, the Security Department at 775.934.4923.
+If you are have concerns, please contact the Center Director of Environmental Health Safety and Security, or Vice President for Student Services to discuss the situation.